Determinants of health and inequalities

 - Monitoring and assessing health trends for people with learning disabilities

-- Contributing to the increased visibility of people with learning disabilities in public health data by working with people with learning disabilities, their families, carers and supporters to include their voices in our activities and outputs.
+- Contributing to the increased visibility of people with learning disabilities in public health data by working with people with intellectual and developmental disabilities, their families, carers and supporters to include their voices in our activities and outputs.